plokhotnyuk/jsoniter-scala/README.md

 - [zio-http](https://github.com/TechEmpower/FrameworkBenchmarks/blob/master/frameworks/Scala/zio-http/src/main/scala/Main.scala)

 Other usages of jsoniter-scala:
+- [caliban](https://github.com/ghostdogpr/caliban) - a purely functional library for building GraphQL servers and clients in Scala
+- [geo-scala](https://github.com/gnieh/geo-scala) - a core AST and utilities for GeoJSON (RFC 7946) and more
-- [jsoniter-scala-circe](https://github.com/plokhotnyuk/jsoniter-scala/tree/master/jsoniter-scala-circe) - the circe booster for faster parsing/serialization to/form circe AST and decoding/encoding of `java.time._` and `BigInt` types.
+- [jsoniter-scala-circe](https://github.com/plokhotnyuk/jsoniter-scala/tree/master/jsoniter-scala-circe) - the circe booster for faster parsing/serialization to/form circe AST and decoding/encoding of `java.time._` and `BigInt` types
 - [dijon](https://github.com/jvican/dijon) - support of schema-less JSON using safe and efficient AST representation
 - [play-json-jsoniter](https://github.com/evolution-gaming/play-json-tools) - provides the fastest way to convert an instance of `play.api.libs.json.JsValue` to byte array (or byte buffer, or output stream) and read it back